Really Good Ebikes: Who We Are, What We Recommend, and Why

 young woman with a nakto folding ebike

 Many folding ebikes will come with 20” tires, and some have a low-step frame design as well.
-Some of our more popular folding ebike models include the Eunorau E-Fat-Step, Revi Runabout.2, and Nakto Folding OX.
+Some of our best folding ebike models include the Eunorau E-Fat-Step, Revi Runabout.2, and Nakto Folding OX.

 Electric Cargo | Utility Bike.
 An electric cargo bike has been purpose-built for hauling loads.
 These bikes will often feature an elongated rear rack, which can be used to carry groceries, kiddos or doggies, or some combination of these loads.
 Some models also feature a front rack and or basket, allowing for more stuff to be carried.
 And if you need extra hauling capacity, there are a number of ebike trailers you could hook up to your bike.